BUILDING ON EXPERIENCE, FORMING THE FUTURE

 In 1929, Dayton Rogers Manufacturing Company was formed.
 “Short Run Metal Stamping” was off and running, and the business of metal manufacturing was altered forever.

-By producing small quantities of stamped or pressed metal forms – at a fraction of standard costs – Dayton Rogers made improvements, inventions and production efficiencies accessible and affordable to engineers, innovators and artisans alike.
+By producing small quantities of stamped or pressed metal forms, Dayton was able to offer custom metal stamped parts at a fraction of standard costs.
+From humble beginnings came early success – including the dial up toaster, the dry mounting press, and intricate Kodak typewriter tooling.
+Dayton Rogers began to grow.
+As business continued to boom, Dayton Rogers made process improvements, new inventions, and production efficiencies accessible and affordable to engineers, innovators, and artisans alike.

 As an educator, Rogers never lost sight of his basic tenets of continuous advancements and sharing that knowledge with his peers in engineering and industry.
 Rogers’ core convictions and pioneering spirit continued throughout his career, and are still reflected in the company today.